-This is about confluence–where different streams of my life seem to flow together.
-One stream is that I began to nurse my young exactly 25 years ago today, on the day that my first child was born–on my birthday.
-That is one of the stories of my life–giving birth to my son on my birthday was pretty special, and a big enough confluence in itself, one which was only considered at about 7 pm the evening before, after returning home from seeing the movie, “A Fish Called Wanda” and realizing I was in labor.
+This is about confluence–where different streams of my life all flowed together in one special day–today.
+To start with, it is my birthday.
+And, twenty-five years ago today, my first child, Morgan, was born and I had my first experience of nursing a baby.
+Giving birth on my birthday was pretty special, and a big enough confluence in itself, one which was only considered at about 7 pm the evening before, after returning home from seeing the movie, “A Fish Called Wanda” and realizing I was in labor.

-Another stream is that it is World Breastfeeding Week which is celebrated during the first week of August.
-As a nutritionist concerned with the feeding of the species and maternal and child health issues, I think a lot about breastfeeding and spend time advocating and educating about it in my work.
-I like to honor the annually appointed World Breastfeeding Week that occurs during the first week in August– as does my birthday.
+But there is more.
+Today is also part of World Breastfeeding Week which is celebrated during the first week of August.
+As a nutritionist concerned with the feeding of the species and maternal and child health issues, I do like to honor the week and spend time advocating and educating about breastfeeding in my work.
+I like that my birthday and nursing day coincide with this annual event.
 This year, I am using some of the well-produced materials from the U.S. Department of Health and Human Services Office on Women’s Health’s It’s Only Natural campaign as part of my activities at the Health Center and I am continuing to address it as I have done in my previous writings.

-Today, my birthday and World Breastfeeding Week found my husband, Pete and I in Seneca Falls, New York for Empire Farm Days, the largest agricultural trade show in the Northeast– which for eighty summers has also taken place on this date.
-Given the role that food plays in both my personal and professional life, it was a gift to be in the midst of the farmers whose business it is to grow and raise amazing foodstuff for the masses and for me to have a chance to more fully appreciate their concerns.
+Also today, Pete and I are in Seneca Falls, New York for Empire Farm Days, the largest agricultural trade show in the Northeast.
+This show has also taken place during these same dog days of summer for the past eighty years.
+It is a nice birthday gift to be in the midst of these many farmers whose business it is to grow and raise amazing foodstuff for the masses and for me to have a chance to more fully appreciate their concerns.
 Food off the farm has a very abstract quality, quite remote from its actual origins.
-But, being at this event, one can see that farming matters such as soil health, pest management, plant hardiness, marketing and the raising of animals are quite real.
+But, being at this show, one can see that farming matters such as soil health, pest management, plant hardiness, marketing and the raising of animals are quite real.

-Still, in the flow of the day’s happenings, I excitedly headed over by myself to the Women’s Rights National Park and Museum and Women’s Hall of Fame.
-This was the icing on my cake.
-The exhibits were awe-inspiring and gave me a really deep appreciation of how arduous the fight for women’s rights was–and is still.
+I put those questions aside in order to make sure I had time to head over to the nearby Women’s Rights National Park and Museum and Women’s Hall of Fame.
+This was the icing on my birthday cake.
+The exhibits are awe-inspiring and provide a really deep appreciation of how arduous the fight for women’s rights has been.
 Immersed in this incredible history, I picked up my previous thoughts again and mused over the sometimes expressed contention that breastfeeding further chains women to their domestic duties and inhibits their participation in the workplace and in the larger society where they may wish or need to be.
-Walking in the footsteps of these courageous women, I was bolstered by my feeling that this argument misses the point.
+Walking in the footsteps of these courageous women bolstered by my feeling that this argument misses the point.
 It is not breastfeeding, but instead, the lack of mandated maternity leaves, workplace supports and other inequalities in this country that are prohibitive.
 The exhibits themselves provided some proof.

 In health, Elyn